moorepants/learn-multibody-dynamics/translational.rst

    frames :math:`N`, :math:`A`, and :math:`B` are shown.
 Also note the pigeon trying to walk across one edge of the plate at point :math:`R`.

-   Pigeon SVG from https://freesvg.org/vector-clip-art-of-homing-pigeon Public DOmain
+   Pigeon SVG from https://freesvg.org/vector-clip-art-of-homing-pigeon Public Domain

-Now let's use SymPy Mechanics to calculate :math:numref:`point-velocity-two-frames`.
+Now let's use SymPy Mechanics to calculate Eq.
+:math:numref:`point-velocity-two-frames` for this example.

 .. jupyter-execute::